 There are two excellent plugins that can help.

 The first plugin lets you create a table with a special editor.
 That means you won’t even need to look at any code.
-The second plugin is a lighter solution that helps speeds up the process of HTML table creation.
+The second plugin is better for tables that need visual appeal and variety.

 1. Create a table with TablePress